Raulpompa/configuring-ad/README.md

 <p> We've successfully gone through:</p>

--Creating and managing users in PowerShell
+- Creating and managing users in PowerShell
--Organizing users into OUs
+- Organizing users into OUs
--Setting up and enforcing Group Policy
+- Setting up and enforcing Group Policy
--Testing account lockouts
+- Testing account lockouts
--Unlocking and disabling accounts
+- Unlocking and disabling accounts
--Viewing event logs for security auditing
+- Viewing event logs for security auditing

 <p>All of this closely mirrors what IT professionals handle daily in real-world Active Directory environments.</p>